3M (NYSE:MMM) Shares Acquired by Inceptionr LLC

-Inceptionr LLC lifted its position in shares of 3M (NYSE:MMM – Free Report) by 165.6% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 9,412 shares of the conglomerate’s stock after buying an additional 5,868 shares during the period.
-Inceptionr LLC’s holdings in 3M were worth $942,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Inceptionr LLC boosted its holdings in 3M (NYSE:MMM – Free Report) by 165.6% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 9,412 shares of the conglomerate’s stock after acquiring an additional 5,868 shares during the quarter.
+Inceptionr LLC’s holdings in 3M were worth $942,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also made changes to their positions in MMM.
-Financial Freedom LLC acquired a new stake in shares of 3M during the 4th quarter worth approximately $25,000.
-25 LLC purchased a new position in shares of 3M during the 1st quarter worth approximately $33,000.
-Retirement Group LLC boosted its position in shares of 3M by 267.0% during the 1st quarter.
-Retirement Group LLC now owns 367 shares of the conglomerate’s stock worth $39,000 after purchasing an additional 267 shares during the period.
-Trivant Custom Portfolio Group LLC purchased a new position in shares of 3M during the 1st quarter worth approximately $48,000.
-Finally, WFA of San Diego LLC purchased a new position in shares of 3M during the 2nd quarter worth approximately $50,000.
-Institutional investors and hedge funds own 65.24% of the company’s stock.
+Several other large investors have also recently added to or reduced their stakes in MMM.
+Markel Corp increased its position in 3M by 6.5% in the 1st quarter.
+Markel Corp now owns 269,750 shares of the conglomerate’s stock valued at $40,161,000 after acquiring an additional 16,550 shares during the period.
+Axiom Financial Strategies LLC increased its position in shares of 3M by 5.3% during the 1st quarter.
+Axiom Financial Strategies LLC now owns 6,513 shares of the conglomerate’s stock valued at $942,000 after purchasing an additional 326 shares during the period.
+Dakota Wealth Management acquired a new position in shares of 3M during the 1st quarter valued at $246,000.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management increased its position in shares of 3M by 17.6% during the 1st quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management now owns 6,532 shares of the conglomerate’s stock valued at $972,000 after purchasing an additional 977 shares during the period.
+Finally, Covestor Ltd increased its position in shares of 3M by 73.0% during the 1st quarter.
+Covestor Ltd now owns 1,275 shares of the conglomerate’s stock valued at $190,000 after purchasing an additional 538 shares during the period.
+65.24% of the stock is currently owned by institutional investors and hedge funds.

 3M Stock Up 1.5 %

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 12th.
-Stockholders of record on Friday, November 17th will be given a dividend of $1.50 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, December 12th.
+Stockholders of record on Friday, November 17th will be paid a $1.50 dividend.
+This represents a $6.00 dividend on an annualized basis and a dividend yield of 6.29%.
 The ex-dividend date of this dividend is Thursday, November 16th.
-This represents a $6.00 annualized dividend and a dividend yield of 6.29%.
-3M’s dividend payout ratio (DPR) is currently -44.94%.
+3M’s dividend payout ratio (DPR) is presently -44.94%.

 About 3M